 Greece is one of those countries that you’ll never get bored of visiting.
 With thousands of little islands and the gorgeous mainland, it’s a place that just gets better with every trip.
 That’s what makes a trip to some of the most beautiful islands in Greece a necessity.

-With tiny little islands like Skiathos, to the big (and gorgeous) islands like Crete – each one has its own particular charm, mountains of yummy Greek food to devour, and plenty of stunning beaches to take a dip.
+With stunning islands like Kefalonia, to the big (and gorgeous) islands like Crete – each one has its own particular charm, mountains of yummy Greek food to devour, and plenty of stunning beaches to take a dip.

 Oh yeah, and if you’re looking for someone to carry your luggage whilst you’re there, just pop me a message!
 I’m already itching to go back.
 Ha! 🤣

 Take a look of 19 of the very best and beautiful islands in Greece you should visit this year.
 You’ll love it!

 Yeah, I know… I’m probably starting with the most obvious of Greek islands, but with good reason.
 I’m pretty sure Santorini is the most famous and possibly the most beautiful islands in Greece.

 With its clifftop villages and amazing views, it’s one of the unique Greek Islands that has been massively shaped by a volcanic eruption a few thousand years ago.
 Legend has it that the island is actually the home of Atlantis which was devoured by the sea quite a few millennia ago.

 Make sure to wander around the cobbled streets of Mykonos Town, head over to Delos Island on a Kaiki (small boat) and visit the monastery of Panagia Tourliani.
 Oh yeah, don’t forget to see the island’s famous windmills too!
 They’re gorgeous at sunset.

 For a tasty bite, head over to M-eating for some of their freshly caught sea bass.
 It really is one of the beautiful islands in Greece you should explore.

 Perched on the west side of Greece, Corfu is one of the larger northerly islands you should definitely visit.